-Student and stakeholder-focused excellence is thus a strategic concept.
+Customer-focused excellence is thus a strategic concept.
 It is directed toward customer acquisition, retention and loyalty, stronger brand recognition, market share gain, and growth.
 It demands constant sensitivity to changing and emerging customer and market requirements and to the factors that drive customer engagement.
 It demands close attention to the voice of the customer.
 It demands anticipating changes in the marketplace.
-Therefore, student and stakeholder-focused excellence demands a student and stakeholder-focused culture and organizational agility.
+Therefore, customer-focused excellence demands a customer-focused culture and organizational agility.